sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationsaved` event will be fired when an annotation is added and saved to
-an existing annotation thread on the server.
+`annotationsaved` event will be triggered when an annotation is added and saved to an existing annotation thread on the server.
 The event data will contain:

 ```js
 {